Redaelli: «GP 2022 data heralds an incredibly successful edition»

 National and international karting competitions

-The large number of kart categories means that there are many different karting competitions, both nationally and internationally.
-On a world scale, however, the most coveted titles undoubtedly remain those offered by the FIA karting division , which go under the name of FIA Karting World Championship (single race).
+The number of karting categories means that there are many different karting competitions, both nationally and internationally.
+On a global scale, however, the most coveted titles remain without a doubt those offered by the FIA karting division , which go under the acronym FIA Karting World Championship (single race).
 Similar speech for the European panorama, dominated by the FIA karting European Championship (tournament with several races in different countries of the old continent).
-In Italy, however, the most important trophy is organized and promoted by the ACI and is called the Italian ACI Karting Championship , organized in 8 different classes (some with 3 races, others with 5).
+In Italy, however, the most important trophy is organised and promoted by the ACI and is called the Italian ACI Karting Championship , organised into 8 different classes (some with 3 races, others with 5).

 The complete guide to the Italian ACI Karting Championship